jenkins-x/jx-docs/content/en/docs/v3/about/overview.md

 # Secret Management

 Adding an abstraction layer above secret management solutions so users can choose where the source of secrets can be stored, preferably outside of the Kubernetes cluster.
-This is good practice for disaster recovery scenarios.
+This is a good practice for disaster recovery scenarios.

 # Developer experience

 Jenkins X 3.x includes a revived focus on developer experience.
 The introduction of Jenkins X plugins for [Octant](https://octant.dev/) has addressed a long standing request from the open source community.
-Jenkins X 3.x will be focussing new visualisations  to help developer, operators and cross functioning teams.
+Jenkins X 3.x will be focussing on new visualisations  to help developers, operators and cross functioning teams.

-With the jx CLI refactoring described below Jenkins X 3.x is reviewing consistency and usability around CLI experience, please continue to raise issues and reach out in slack / discourse to help improve.
+With the jx CLI refactoring described below Jenkins X 3.x is reviewing consistency and usability around CLI experience, please continue to raise [issues](https://github.com/jenkins-x/jx-docs/issues) and reach out in slack / [discourse](https://jenkinsx.discourse.group/) to help improve.

 # Maintainability